Suge (song): Critical reception

 The Washington Post said the song "showcases DaBaby's versatility" in sounding "suave" and then being able to "flip the switch".
 Noisey called the track "one of the album's best singles and a restless mess of lines", adding that DaBaby "free associates in a way that feels like Young Thug".

+Live performances

+DaBaby performed the song, along with "Bop", on the December 7, 2019, episode of Saturday Night Live.

 Commercial performance

 "Suge" debuted on the US Billboard Hot 100 at number 87 during the week of April 13, 2019, becoming DaBaby's first Hot 100 entry.
 Suge continued to climb the Hot 100 over the next several weeks, and has since peaked at number seven on the chart and at number three on the Hot R&B/Hip-Hop Songs chart.
 On June 23, 2019, the single was certified platinum by the Recording Industry Association of America (RIAA) for sales of over a million digital copies in the United States.

 Music video

 The music video for "Suge" was released on March 4, 2019.
-It features DaBaby in a variety of roles, including a mailman, Suge Knight, and dancing in an office.
+It features DaBaby as a mailman, as well as in a muscle suit impersonating Suge Knight, and dancing in an office.
 The video also features an excerpt from the intro song to his previous album, "Taking It Out".